There's More To Look Forward To After Peaking Professionally

 But stop trying to achieve the Nobel Prize-winning paper and start thinking about how others have done things and how the patterns all come together.
 That is truly one of the great strategies of the happiest people who have ever lived.

-On how he's applying the lessons he learned now that he's 55
+On how he is applying the lessons he learned now that he is 55

 I started this project because I wanted to know what I should do by about the age of 55.
 I determined after about 10 years in my position as the chief executive of the American Enterprise Institute it's important to move into something else — and hand the keys over to somebody else.
 So a new president will be taking over starting July 1.
 I'm going to go to Harvard and teach at the Kennedy School and work with students and write books.